-(d) In daily newspaper offices to which there are no commercial printing offices attached, the maximum proportion of apprentices shall be as follows:-In the composing department or in the slug-casting machine attending and adjusting department. ment where one skilled adult is permanently employed at full rates as provided in this determination, one apprentice or boy working on probation as hereinbefore provided may be employed, and, in addition, one apprentice to each succeeding five skilled adults permanently employed in each of such departments.
-The maximum number of apprentices in any department ments.
-The maximum number of apprentices in any department shall not exceed three where fewer than twenty skilled adults are employed or four where twenty or more skilled adults are employed.
+(d) In daily newspaper offices to which there are no commercial printing offices attached, the maximum proportion of apprentices shall be as follows:-In the composing department or in the slug-casting machine attending and adjusting department where one skilled adult is permanently employed at full rates as provided in this determination, one apprentice or boy working on probation as hereinbefore provided may be employed, and, in addition, one apprentice to each succeeding five skilled adults permanently employed in each of such departments.
+The maximum number of apprentices in any department shall not exceed three where fewer than twenty skilled adults are employed or four where twenty or more skilled adults are shall not exceed three where fewer than twenty skilled adults are employed or four where twenty or more skilled adults are employed.
 For the purpose of this sub-clause, permanently employed means continuously employed for a period of not less than six calendar months.
-Indentures entered into under this sub-clause shall be so arranged that there shall be at least six months between the commencing dates of each indenture in the different departments. in the different departments.
+Indentures entered into under this sub-clause shall be so arranged that there shall be at least six months between the commencing dates of each indenture in the different departments.

-- (e) In any other office - e) In any other office-
+(e) In any other office-

+- (e) In any other office-

-(i) The maximum proportion of apprentices shall be as follows:-One apprentice or boy working on probation as hereinbefore provided, may be employed to each establishment where one skilled adult employee is permanently employed on full rates as provided in this determination, two apprentices to three such adults; three apprentices to five such adults and one additional apprentice to every additional three such adults.
+(i) The maximum proportion of apprentices shall be as follows:-One apprentice or boy working on probation as hereinbefore provided, may be employed to each establishment where one skilled adult employee is permanently employed on full rates as provided in this determination, two apprentices to three such adults, three apprentices to ive such adults and one additional apprentice to every additional three such adults.
 For the purpose of this sub-clause, permanently employed means continuously employed for a period of not less than six calendar months.

-(ii) In any case where a proprietor has an unindentured member of his family working for him, such member shall, for the purposes of this sub-clause, be regarded as an apprentice. (iii) In computing the number of skilled adults employed for the purpose of the proportion, the staffs em-ployed upon commercial work and newspaper work ployed upon commercial work and newspaper work in any office may be combined.
+(ii) In any case where a proprietor has an unindentured member of his family working for him, such member shall, for the purposes of this sub-clause, be regarded as an apprentice.

+(iii) In computing the number of skilled adults employed for the purpose of the proportion, the staffs employed upon commercial work and newspaper work in any office may be combined.